-Daniel Ruzumna is a partner in the firm's Litigation Department and leads its White Collar Defense and Investigations Group.
-Mr. Ruzumna is also a member of the firm's False Claims Act and Whistleblower Defense Team, Privacy and Data Security Team, and Structured Finance Litigation Team, and Sports Group.
+Daniel Ruzumna is a partner in the firm’s Litigation Department and leads its White Collar Defense and Investigations Group.
+Mr. Ruzumna is also a member of the firm’s False Claims Act and Whistleblower Defense Team, Privacy and Data Security Team, and Structured Finance Litigation Team, and Sports Group.
 He has extensive trial and appellate experience, having served as lead counsel in numerous jury trials and arbitrations and having briefed and argued nearly a dozen cases before federal and state courts of appeal.

 Mr. Ruzumna's practice focuses on the areas of white collar criminal defense and related regulatory proceedings, internal investigations, asset forfeiture proceedings, and complex financial litigation.
 He has represented corporations and individuals in many recent high-profile criminal and regulatory investigations involving alleged violations of the securities laws, antitrust laws, tax laws, and Foreign Corrupt Practices Act.
 Mr. Ruzumna regularly conducts confidential investigations on behalf of clients, including a professional sports league, a university, financial firms, and media and entertainment companies.
 He has also represented private equity, media, and telecommunications clients in complex financial litigations and international arbitrations.
 His extensive trial experience has earned him a Future Star recognition by Euromoney Institutional Investor PLC's Benchmark: America's Leading Litigation Firms and Attorneys, and has recently been recognized by Chambers USA in the area of white-collar criminal defense and investigations.
 The guide notes that Mr. Ruzumna “earns praise for his ability to handle both criminal and civil disputes.”
 Mr. Ruzumna has also been named by Super Lawyers in the area of Criminal Defense: White Collar.